TI-Toolkit/tokens-wiki/tokens/Ans.md

 Storing a real value into <tt>Ans</tt> takes approximately 1.0 ms. This does not include the time needed to compute or retrieve the value, which may be significant.

+* * *

+**Source**: parts of this page were written by the following TI|BD contributors: alexrudd, burr, DarkerLine, GoVegan, kg583, lirtosiast, Myles_Zadok, rileyp, Timothy Foster, Trenly.

 ## History
 | Calculator | OS Version | Description |
 |------------|------------|-------------|